yatharthTr/Datapath-And-Controller-Design-RRB/README.md

 # Round-Robin Arbiter with Datapath and Controller in Verilog

 This repository contains a Verilog implementation of a round-robin arbiter with 8 channels.
 The arbiter uses a datapath and controller-based approach to handle requests and priorities in a sequential manner.
-It includes various registers, linkages, and comparators to manage the arbitration process.
+It includes various registers, linkages,counters and comparators to manage the arbitration process.

 ## Overview